javascript-tutorial/en.javascript.info/1-js/08-prototypes/02-function-prototype/4-new-object-same-constructor/solution.md

 It worked, because `User.prototype.constructor == User`.

-..But if someone, so to say, overwrites `User.prototype` and forgets to recreate `"constructor"`, then it would fail.
+..But if someone, so to speak, overwrites `User.prototype` and forgets to recreate `"constructor"`, then it would fail.

 For instance: